Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: From Boltzmann's law to chemical equilibrium of a reaction

-and a similar equation links the concentration of B to that of A or C. Thus, an equilibrium such as Eq.~\eqref{eq_reaction_1a} follows from a minimization of free energy, also in multi-component systems.
-The analysis can be extended to include non-ideal effects, leading to an equation such as Eq.~\eqref{eq_reaction_4}.
-Thus, a direct analysis based on equality between the chemical potential of all reactants on one side, and products on the other side, is in line with the outcome of a minimization of free energy.
+where $K$ is an equilibrium reaction constant.
+Thus, an equilibrium such as Eq.~\eqref{eq_reaction_1a} also follows from a minimization of free energy.
+This analysis can be extended to have more molecules and include non-ideal effects, leading to an equation such as Eq.~\eqref{eq_reaction_4}.
+Thus, a direct analysis based on equality between the chemical potential of all reactants on one side, and products on the other side, is in line with the outcome of a minimization of free energy over all molecules in the system.